xiangyuan/blog/content/blog/2013/2013-03-27_testing-dajaxice-views.rst

-public: yes
-tags: [django, testing]
-language: en
-summary: How to test Dajaxice views using the Django test client.

 Testing Dajaxice Views in Django
 ================================

+:tags: django, testing
+:language: en
+:summary: How to test Dajaxice views using the Django test client.

 If you want to test `Dajaxice <http://www.dajaxproject.com/>`_ views from the Django test client, this might be your first approach: